-You probably know all of the conventional places to buy cheap school supplies (like Target, Walmart, etc.).
-But what about going the non-traditional route?
+You probably know all of the conventional places to look for school supplies sales like Target, Walmart, etc. But what about going the non-traditional route?

 Here are a few places you might be overlooking as you’re checking off that back-to-school supplies list.